Center Stage: Resolving town center controversy

 In 1902, the state of Connecticut gave every delegate to the Connecticut Constitutional Convention a pin oak tree seedling.
 Avon’s delegate was Robert J. Holmes, a Civil War veteran who had been at Andersonville Prison, a Confederate prisoner-of-war camp.

-The town’s pin oak was planted, naturally, in the town center — at the intersection of Old Farms Road and Route 44.
+The town’s pin oak was planted, naturally, in the town center — at the intersection of Old Farms Road and current-day Route 44.
 Avon’s tree, now over 120 years old, is listed on Connecticut’s Notable Trees register and is among the largest surviving Constitution pin oaks in the state.

 Avon historian Mary-Frances Mackie wrote in her landmark book “Avon, Connecticut” (1982) that this neighborhood was referred to as “Avon Center.”

 For more than 200 years, Avon’s “beating heart” has been right here.
 Slow down, take a look and feel part of this historic community. +

 • Nora Howard is Avon’s town historian and the author of three books on Avon history — she began her tenure in 2005 and has been affiliated with the Avon Historical Society for nearly 25 years